Today In History

 The mayor's head fell first.
 Then eight more Protestants followed him to the scaffold in Toruń — punishment for a street fight that started when a drunk student allegedly knocked a cap off a Jesuit's head during a religious procession.
 What began as shoving in the street ended with Saxon troops occupying the city, King Augustus II bowing to pressure from the Pope, and nine men dead.
 The executions shocked Protestant Europe.
 Frederick William I of Prussia expelled hundreds of Jesuits in retaliation.
 Swedish diplomats protested.
 The Holy Roman Empire lodged formal complaints.
 But the men stayed dead, and the message was clear: in 1724 Poland, religious tolerance had sharp limits.

-The nineteen-year-old Marquis de Lafayette arranged his commission as a major general in the Continental Army, volunteering to serve without pay.
-His military skills and aristocratic connections proved invaluable in securing French financial and military support that would prove decisive at Yorktown five years later.
+The nineteen-year-old Marquis de Lafayette arranged his own commission as a major general in the Continental Army, volunteering to serve without pay despite his family's objections and the French king's explicit prohibition against the voyage.
+His aristocratic connections and personal charisma proved invaluable in securing the French financial and military alliance that transformed the war.
+Lafayette fought at Brandywine, endured Valley Forge, and commanded troops at Yorktown, where the French intervention he had helped arrange delivered the decisive victory.

 Jack Fingleton walked to the crease in Durban needing 112 runs to do something no one had done in 59 years of Test cricket.
 He got there with a cut shot to the boundary.
 Four straight centuries.
 Four different Test matches.
 The Australian batsman had turned himself into a statistical impossibility—except he wasn't finished.
 His 118 that day meant he'd scored 503 runs in four innings without failing once.
 The sequence ended in the next Test when he made only 40.
 But the record held for 70 years until Kumar Sangakkara matched it in 2014.
 Fingleton later became a journalist and never stopped writing about the game that made him untouchable for one perfect month.